Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups

-Thus far we have only discussed the groups in our graph of groups in terms of the fundamental group of graphs.
+In order to prove that $A_{2,3,2n}$ is residually finite, we first prove that $A_{2,3,2n}$ has finite stature with respect to $\{\pi_1(U),\pi_1(V)\}$, the vertex groups of the splitting from Theorem 2.4.
+The definition of finite stature can be found in Definition 3.6 in Section 3.3.
+The definition involves intersections of subgroups and conjugacy classes of subgroups.
+So far we have only discussed the groups in our graph of groups in terms of the fundamental group of labeled graphs.
 We would like to continue to proceed in this fashion.
-In order to do so, we need to understand what subgroup intersection and conjugation look like in the context of graphs.
+In order to approach the concept of finite stature from this perspective, we will need to understand what subgroup intersection and conjugation look like in the context of labeled graphs.

-\subsection{Fiber Products}
+\subsection{Fiber products}

-Stallings describes in \cite{Stallings1983} how to calculate the intersection of subgroups that can be realized as the fundamental group of respective covers of a common underlying graph.
+Stallings describes in \cite{Stallings1983} how to calculate the intersection of subgroups that can be realized as the fundamental group of respective covers of a common underlying labeled graph.
 He does so using the following tools.